TechAndCheck/zenodotus/docs/DEVELOPMENT.md

 most of us, please use the linting rules already included in this repo and if you feel the need to add, change, or remove please open an issue first.

-#### Javascript
+#### JavaScript

-For this project, we'll use [ESLint](https://eslint.org/).
+For this project, we [ESLint](https://eslint.org/).
 This is an extremely powerful project, but we will only use its checking and highlighting for the moment.

 ##### Setup Instructions

-General setup instructions are here, followed by editor-specific additional steps.
+ESLint is only available as a Node package, and is the only reason we even use Node on this project at all.

-1. Install ESLint `yarn global add eslint` (this installs globally, which is probably fine)
+1. `yarn install`

 ###### Sublime Text 4